vishal493gupta/CODSOFT/README.md

 # CODSOFT
-this repo is to complete python intership.<br>
+this repo is to complete python projects for intership.<br>
 Author: Vishal Gupta